CodeCoreYVR/webdev_term_2_feb_2023/rails/labs/amazon/NOTES.md

   * add: Display the tag's name and loop through each of its associated products, displaying the product's name with a link to its show page.
 * ./app/views/products/show.html.erb
   * modify: Change the display of tags to use link_to so each tag links to its show page.
+##### Voting on reviews
+* $ rails g model Vote review:references user:references vote_type:boolean
+  * the vote_type is a boolean where true might represent an upvote and false a downvote.
+* ./db/migrations/......_create_votes.rb
+  * add: add_index :votes, [:user_id, :review_id], unique: true
+* $ rails db:migrate
+* ./app/models/vote.rb
+  * add: belongs_to :user and belongs_to :review
+* ./app/models/user.rb
+  * add: has_many :votes, dependant: :destroy
+* ./app/models/review.rb
+  * add: has_many :votes, dependant: :destroy
+* ./config/routes.rb
+  * add: resources :votes, only: [:create, :update, :destroy] within review's resources
+* ./app/models/ability.rb
+  * add: cancan rules for create, update destroy
+* $ rails g controller Votes
+* ./app/controllers/votes_controller.rb
+  * add:
+    * create action method:
+      * create a new vote associated with current_user and the specified review
+      * save the vote and handle the response
+      * cancan auth for votes
+    * update action method:
+      * find the vote associated with current_user and the specified review
+      * update the vote type and handle the response
+      * cancan auth for vote
+    * destroy action method:
+      * find the vote associated with current_user and the specified review
+      * destroy the vote and handle the response
+      * cancan auth for vote
+* ./app/views/reviews/_review.html.erb
+  * add: conditional rendering of "upvote" or "downvote" link based on if current user has voted on the review, and whether it was an upvote or downvote
+* ./app/views/reviews/index.html.erb
+  * add: Display the total number of upvotes and downvotes for each review
+* ./app/controllers/reviews_controller.rb
+  * add: sorting of reviews by the most voted ones in the index action.
 ## ********************** End *********************

 ## ********************* Labs *********************